moirahartigan/the-scarecrows-wedding-portfolio-3/README.md

 * [GitPod](https://gitpod.io/workspaces) - used to develop project and organise version control.
 * [GitHub Pages](https://github.com/moirahartigan/Ms1-Schools-Out-Childcare/settings/pages) - used to deploy the site.
 * [Heroku](https://www.heroku.com/home) - App used to run the game
+* [Diagram Software & Flow Chart Maker](https://www.diagrams.net/) - Used to create a flowchart
 ***
 ***
 # Testing